Avoid Unique PWC Jet Propulsion Problems…

 Related: 5 Common Breakdowns

 What are jet propulsion cautions for your Sea Doo, jet ski or waverunner personal watercraft?
-The jet propulsion system that powers personal watercraft certainly has advantages over the propellers that drive most boats.
-Boat propellers extend down below the hull so their turning blades can pose a danger to people, pets or wildlife.
+The jet propulsion system that powers personal watercraft certainly has advantages over the propellers that drive most recreational boats.
+Typically, these extend down below the hull so their churning blades can pose a danger to people, pets or wildlife.

-Propeller boats can’t go into as shallow water as PWC’s.
+Propeller boats can’t go into as shallow water as jet skis.
 They can suffer damage from obstacles just under the surface.
-You have to be more careful with a propeller boat at a boat launch.
-But as I’ve learned from much Sea Doo riding experience, there are a few PWC jet propulsion cautions too, These will help both experienced riders and beginners on Sea Doo tours…
+You have to be more careful with a propeller boat at a launch.
+But as I’ve learned from much Sea Doo riding experience, there are a few PWC jet propulsion cautions too, These will help both experienced jet ski riders and beginners on Sea Doo tours and PWC adventures…

 Jet Propulsion Operating Caution

-Underneath your PWC, a powerful intake sucks in water and anything (or anyone) else nearby, so stay away.
+Underneath your jet ski, a powerful intake sucks in water and anything (or anyone) else nearby, so stay away.
 At the back of the PWC, that same water is expelled in a powerful thrust that drives the PWC forward.
-This jet stream can cause a painful body blow to anyone who happens to be immediately behind or boarding the PWC at the same time an operator squeezes the throttle.
+This jet stream can cause a painful body blow to anyone who happens to be immediately behind or boarding the jet ski at the same time an operator squeezes the throttle.
 Again, stay away unless boarding and then only if the operator knows what you’re doing.

 Jet Propulsion Weed Caution